In a groundbreaking turn of events, Mexican authorities placed a ban on genetically-modified corn within their borders.

 Mexico eats, sleeps, and breathes corn.
 With more than 20,000 native varieties of the plant and historically recognized as the “birthplace of corn,” the country is obviously motivated to protect its cultural heritage and biodiversity — both of which are at risk due to cross-contamination from genetically-modified crops.

-The action came as the result of a series of lawsuits filed against the Mexican federal government and biotech companies by community based organizations concerned about the contamination of their crops with unwanted transgenic corn.
+The action came as the result of a series of lawsuits filed against the Mexican federal government and biotech companies by community based organizations concerned about the contamination of their crops with unwanted transgenic corn, including the Xarelto class action lawsuits.

 The unprecedented ban was granted by the Twelfth Federal District Court for Civil Matters of Mexico City.
 Judge Jaime Eduardo Verdugo J. wrote the opinion and cited “the risk of imminent harm to the environment” as the basis for the decision.
 The judge’s ruling also ruled that multinationals like Monsanto and Pioneer are banned from the release of transgenic maize in the Mexican countryside” as long as collective action lawsuits initiated by citizens, farmers, scientists, and civil society organizations are working their way through the judicial system.